-Keri E. McCarthy is Professor of Oboe and Music History at Washington State University, and has cultivated an international reputation as a chamber musician, soloist, teacher, and clinician.
+Keri E. McCarthy currently serves as Director of the WSU School of Music and is Professor of Oboe and Music History.
+She has cultivated an international reputation as a chamber musician, soloist, teacher, and clinician.

-Dr. McCarthy has been active as a performer and researcher throughout Southeast Asia.
-She is a co-founder of the Pan Pacific Ensemble, a chamber ensemble committed to performing and commissioning music of contemporary composers from Asia and the United States.
-In 2013 she founded the Light through Music project with bassoonist Michael Garza, bringing double reed instruments and instruction to music centers in Myanmar and the Middle East.
-In spring 2014 she spent three months in Singapore, and gave concerts in Yangon (Myanmar), Bangkok (Thailand), Hanoi (Vietnam), and Kuala Lumpur (Malaysia).
+Dr. McCarthy co-founded the Pan Pacific Ensemble, a chamber ensemble committed to performing and commissioning music of contemporary composers from Asia and the United States.
+In 2022 the Pan Pacific Ensemble was awarded the American Prize in Chamber Music (Professional Division), and the group has released 3 CDs on Albany records, Feng, ironhorses, and Ambiguous Traces.
+Keri has spent significant time in Thailand and Singapore, has commissioned numerous Southeast Asian composers, and has given concerts in Yangon (Myanmar), Bangkok (Thailand), Hanoi (Vietnam), Manila (The Philippines), Singapore, and Kuala Lumpur (Malaysia).
 In 2011, she was a Fulbright Scholar in Bangkok, Thailand, researching connections between Thai traditional and contemporary musics, commissioning Thai and Malaysian composers, and performing new works with professional oboists in the Philippines, Thailand, and Singapore.
-She also completed a 2008 solo tour of Southeast Asia, performing commissioned works by composers from Vietnam, Indonesia, Thailand and Malaysia.
-She has premiered works by American and Southeast Asian composers at International Double Reed Society Conferences in 2006, 2007, 2010, 2014, and 2015, and was featured playing the Mozart Oboe Concerto with the Washington-Idaho Symphony in December 2011.
+She has premiered works by American and Southeast Asian composers at International Double Reed Society Conferences in 2006, 2007, 2010, 2014, 2015, 2022, and 2023.
+Her solo CD, Shadowplay: New Music for Oboe and English Horn, features works by Asian and American composers and is available streaming, and she will release her next solo album of music by 21st-century American composers on Centaur Records later in 2023.

-Keri currently performs in the Solstice Wind Quintet, the Pan-Pacific Ensemble, and in the Washington-Idaho and Yakima Symphony Orchestras.
-Previously-held oboe and English horn positions include the Salaya and Evansville Philharmonics and the Owensboro Symphony Orchestra.
+Keri currently performs in the Solstice Wind Quintet, the Pan Pacific Ensemble, and in the Washington-Idaho Symphony Orchestra.
+Previously-held oboe and English horn positions include the Salaya and Evansville Philharmonics and the Yakima and Owensboro Symphony Orchestras.
 She has performed with the New Haven, Binghamton, Syracuse, Spokane and Louisville Symphonies, and the Nashville and Indianapolis Chamber Orchestras.

 Dr. McCarthy completed her doctorate in Music Literature and Performance at Indiana University under the tutelage of Linda Strommen, Roger Roe, and Ted Baskin, having previously completed her Master’s degree with Ronald Roseman at the Yale School of Music, and a Bachelor’s degree at Ithaca College, where she studied with Mark Hill and Paige Morgan.